NeCA: 3D Coronary Artery Tree Reconstruction from Two 2D Projections via Neural Implicit Representation: Introduction

-In this paper, we propose a self-supervised deep learning method named NeCA, which is based on implicit neural representation to achieve 3D coronary artery tree reconstruction from only two projections.
-Our method neither requires 3D ground truth for supervision nor large training datasets.
-It iteratively optimises the reconstruction results in a self-supervised fashion with only the projection data of one patient as input.
-Our proposed method utilises the advantages of the multiresolution hash encoder \cite{muller2022instant} to encode point coordinates, residual multilayer perceptrons (MLP) to predict point occupancy, and differentiable cone-beam forward projector layer \cite{jonas_adler_2017_249479} to simulate projections.
-The simulated projections are then learned from the input projections by minimizing the projection error in a self-supervised manner.
-Our method aims to learn and optimise the neural representation for the entire image and can directly reconstruct the target image by incorporating the forward model of imaging system.
+In this paper, we propose a self-supervised deep learning method named NeCA, which is based on neural implicit representation to achieve 3D coronary artery tree reconstruction from only two projections.
+Our method requires neither 3D ground truth for supervision nor large training datasets.
+It iteratively optimises the reconstruction results in a self-supervised fashion with only the projection data of one subject as input.
+Our proposed method utilizes the advantages of the multiresolution hash encoder \cite{muller2022instant} to encode point coordinates, residual multilayer perceptrons (MLP) to predict point occupancy, and a differentiable cone-beam forward projector layer \cite{jonas_adler_2017_249479} to simulate projections.
+The simulated projections are then learned from the input projections by minimising the projection error in a self-supervised manner.
+Our method aims to learn and optimise the neural representation for the entire image and can directly reconstruct the target image by incorporating the forward model of the imaging system.
 We use a public CCTA dataset \cite{ZENG2023102287} to validate our model's feasibility on the task based on six metrics.
-The evaluation results indicate that our proposed NeCA model, without 3D ground truth for supervision and large datasets for training, achieves promising performance in both vessel topology preservation and branch-connectivity maintaining, compared to the supervised learning model.
-The main contributions of this work are: \begin{enumerate} \item \textbf{3D coronary tree reconstruction using self-supervised learning from only two projections:} Our proposed deep learning method achieves 3D coronary artery tree reconstruction from two projections where neither 3D ground truth for supervision nor large training datasets are required. \item \textbf{Implicit neural representation learning:} We leverage the advantages of MLP neural networks as a continuous function to represent the coronary tree in 3D space, in order to enable mapping from encoded coordinates to corresponding occupancies. \item \textbf{The applications of multiresolution hash encoder and differentiable cone-beam forward projector layer:} We combine a learnable hash encoder and a differentiable projector layer in our model to allow efficient feature encoding and self-supervised learning from 2D input projections. \item \textbf{Sufficient evaluations:} We validate our model in adequate number of data of both right coronary artery and left anterior descending in terms of six effective metrics, and perform thorough evaluation analysis. \end{enumerate}
+The evaluation results indicate that our proposed NeCA model, without 3D ground truth for supervision or large datasets for training, achieves promising performance in both vessel topology preservation and maintaining branch connectivity compared to an equivalent supervised learning model.
+The main contributions of this work are: \begin{enumerate} \item \textbf{3D coronary tree reconstruction using self-supervised learning from only two projections:} Our proposed deep learning method achieves 3D coronary artery tree reconstruction from two projections where neither 3D ground truth for supervision nor large training datasets are required. \item \textbf{Neural implicit representation learning:} We leverage the advantages of MLP neural networks as a continuous function to represent the coronary tree in 3D space in order to enable mapping from encoded coordinates to corresponding occupancies. \item \textbf{The applications of multiresolution hash encoder and differentiable cone-beam forward projector layer:} We combine a learnable hash encoder and a differentiable projector layer in our model to allow for efficient feature encoding and self-supervised learning from 2D input projections. \item \textbf{Evaluations:} We perform thorough evaluation of our model on the right coronary artery and left anterior descending artery in terms of six quantitative metrics. \end{enumerate}